rpp34-boc-victoria/Trim.io/README.md

 Runs client and server in development mode; use `http://localhost:3000/` during development

 ## Connecting to MongoDB
-Place X509 certificate in the project directory `./`
+Place X509 certificate in the poject parent directory `./`

 Create `.env` file and set the following variables